We have added size 3X and 4X t-shirts to the new Gitmo line at rushlimbaugh.com.

 Is Mr. Snerdley your dog, your assistant, or your granny?

-I'm glad I'm glad you can hear again.
+I'm glad you can hear again.

-Uh the reasons I listen to you are to pick up information about Mr. Snerdley because I like it when you impersonate Dingy Harry.
+The reasons I listen to you are to pick up information about Mr. Snerdley because I like it when you impersonate Dingy Harry.

-Thank you for saying enmity, not enmity.
+Thank you for saying enmity, not enity.

-Tell me who Mr. Snerdley is or else, Anna McCulfer.
+Tell me who Mr. Snerdley is or else Anna McCulfer.

-Or else, tell me who Mr. Snerdley is, or else Anna McCulfer.
+Or else, tell me who Mr. Snerdley is or else Anna McCulfer.

-And she's got a crush on you.
+She listens 30 seconds a month and she's got a crush on you.

 Yes.